top of page

 and give back in your own way.

-Some care for the soil,
+Some care for the earth,

-In Eden, everything balances out,
+In Eden, everything balances itself,

 because each person brings a different gift.

-Those who love the earth
+And those who love the earth

 will find a place in the garden